crypdick/isomerase.github.io/_posts/2024-01-17-Richards-ML-Study-Guide.md

 ### ["Neural Networks: Zero to Hero" playlist by Andrej Karpathy](https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ)

-This playlist is a "hackers guide" to neural networks.
-It has an emphasis on coding everything from scratch in pure Python, so while the code is not the fastest it is compact, easy to read, and easy to understand.
-This is a great resource for learning how neural networks work under the hood end-to-end.
-I haven't watched the whole playlist, but I've watched a few videos and they were great and the code is very clean.
-It has more of an emphasis on LLMs.
+This playlist is a "hackers guide" to neural networks, with special attention to language models.
+It codes end-to-end examples from scratch in pure Python, so while the code is not the fastest it is compact and easy to read.
+I haven't watched the whole playlist, but I've watched a few videos and they were great (the GPT3 from scratch was fantastic).

 ### ["Deep Learning" book by Ian Goodfellow et al.](https://www.deeplearningbook.org/)